perrette/papers/README.md

 In the common case where the bibtex (`--bibtex`), files directory  (`--filesdir`), and name and key formats (e.g. `--name-template`) do not change, it is convenient to
 (install)[#install-make-bibtex-and-files-directory-persistent] `papers`.
-Install comes with the option to git-track any change to the bibtex file (`--git`) options.

 ### install: make bibtex and files directory persistent